Blanket Loans for Real Estate Investors

 - Cross-collateralized structures

-- DSCR-style income evaluation (program dependent)
+- DSCR-style income evaluation

 - Flexible documentation compared to traditional financing